-Courtney Fiske is a fourth-year doctoral candidate in Columbia’s Art History department specializing in 20th-century American art.
+Courtney Fiske is a doctoral candidate in Columbia’s Art History department specializing in the 20th century.
 Her dissertation concerns Gordon Matta-Clark and the question of sculpture circa 1970.
+For the 2019-20 academic year, she is an Ary Stillman Fellow; for 2018-19 academic year, she was a Luce/ACLS Fellow in American Art.
 She has taught widely in the Columbia undergraduate curriculum, including courses on the neo-avant-garde and the history of Western art.
 She graduated from Harvard in May 2011.
-She is a frequent contributor to Artforum’s website.
-Her writing has also appeared in Grey Room, Art in America, The Brooklyn Rail, Film Comment, and various artists’ books.
-Prior to attending Columbia, she was a curatorial researcher at Dia Art Foundation, where she worked on the Carl Andre retrospective.
+Her writing has appeared in Grey Room, Artforum, Art in America, The Brooklyn Rail, Film Comment, and various artists’ books and museum catalogs.
+Prior to attending Columbia, she was a curatorial researcher at Dia Art Foundation, where her focus was the Carl Andre retrospective.
+She previously worked with the Judd Foundation in both New York and Marfa, Texas.
 She can be reached at cafiske [at] gmail [dot] com.